durnberger/durnberger.github.io/_posts/2022-06-10-push-to-git.md

 git status
 ```

-This will list unstaged changes which have yet to be committed.
+This will list the files yet to be committed.

 ### Unstaged Files
 Add any newly created files to the unstaged list using the command